FinalCAD/csv2hash/README.md

 ## Usage

-You should be declare on definition for you CSV, for each cells you should define what you expect.
+You should be declare an definition for you CSV, for each cells you should define what you expect.

 Example :

-You want first cell parsed should be string with values are yes or no you must fill follow rule :
+You want first cell parsed should be string with values are 'yes' or 'no' you must fill follow rule :

 	{ name: 'aswering', type: 'string', values: ['yes', 'no'], position: [0,0] }

-Some key as default value, so you can just define this rule :
+All keys as default value, so you can just define this rule :

 	{ name: 'aswering', values: ['yes', 'no'], position: [0,0] }

-You can define message, if you insert key on you message their sub
+You can define message, default is 'undefined :key on :position'

 	{ name: 'aswering', values: ['yes', 'no'], position: [0,0], message: 'this value is not supported' }

-if you insert key on you message their substitue by value
+if you insert key on you message they will be substituted

 	{ ..., message: 'value of :name is not supported, please you one of :values' }

+produce ':
-produce 'value of aswering is not supported, please you one of [yes, no]'
+	value of aswering is not supported, please you one of [yes, no]'

 #### Default values